 Additionally, there are these flashbacks to Barbe-Nicole’s life with François Clicquot and it seems that there were historical liberties taken with his death given that in the film it’s attributed to an untreated mental illness that lead to suicide.
 While more dramatic, it’s well-established that he died of a fever similar to typhoid.
 Also, François wasn’t running the company into ruin before he died but in fact had expanded it a great deal, showing a 750% growth in the eight years leading up to his death.
 It was in fact so successful, that they ceased all other agricultural activities at the time to focus solely on the wines.

-I understand that they filmmakers wanted to portray the hardships of Barbe-Nicole in a starker light, but “tweaking” actual history is more than a touch manipulative as well as the fact that these flashbacks mainly work to drag down the pace of what is already a really slow-paced, plodding film.
+I understand that the filmmakers wanted to portray the hardships of Barbe-Nicole in a starker light, but “tweaking” actual history is more than a touch manipulative as well as the fact that these flashbacks mainly work to drag down the pace of what is already a really slow-paced, plodding film.
 And despite wine taking time to make, there is no reason for films about it to be slow.
 Have a watch of “Ce qui nous lie” if you don’t believe me.

 It seems that if wanting to focus mostly on the story of Barbe-Nicole, François should have just been left out completely.
 It would have given the viewer much more of a sense as to what she was up against if we just started from his death to see her cast adrift and having to take control of a Champagne house in what were quite difficult times due to the Napoleonic Wars and exceedingly male-dominated world of business.